selfdefined/web-app/11ty/definitions/blacklist-whitelist.md

 <!-- Black/white admittance and denial (Jim Crow) -->

-The first problem is the admittance and denial of people based on their race and skin color.
-The terms are rooted in racist history: "blacklist" started appearing when the enslavement and deportation of Africans by Europeans began.
+The first problem is the admittance and denial of people based on their race or skin color.
 Using "black" and "white" to determine whether an entity is excluded or included, respectively, from a group supports the systemic racism that denies Black people entry while allowing white people entry.
 Similarly to the concept of [master/slave](/definitions/master-slave), blacklist/whitelist is used abundantly and casually in the realm of software development, which can reinforce the systemic exclusion of Black people from the industry.

 <!-- Black/white as a good/bad dichotomy -->

 The second issue with these terms is the implication that black is bad and white is good.
-A "blacklist" often refers to a list of undesirable things (spammy phone numbers, undesired guests, etc.) whereas a "whitelist" refers to a list of virtuous things (important guests, emails we want to receive, etc.) In 1610, the _Douglas Harper Etymology Dictionary_ defined the term "blacklist" as a "list of persons who have incurred suspicion".
+A "blacklist" often refers to a list of undesirable things (spammy phone numbers, undesired guests, etc.) whereas a "whitelist" refers to a list of virtuous things (important guests, emails we want to receive, etc.) In 1610, when the enslavement and deportation of Africans by Europeans was in full effect, the _Douglas Harper Etymology Dictionary_ defined the term "blacklist" as a "list of persons who have incurred suspicion".

 While the origins predate the transatlantic slave trade, the concept of a blacklist as eliciting "suspicion" reinforces the systemic racism that causes disproportionately [higher incarceration and incrimination of Black people](https://www.washingtonpost.com/graphics/2020/opinions/systemic-racism-police-evidence-criminal-justice-system/) for equivalent crimes to non-Black people.